packfire-archived/books/starter-guide.md

 **Thank you** for taking time to start on your development journey with Packfire Framework for PHP.

 In this book *Starters' Guide to Packfire Framework for PHP*, you can expect great help and guidance to get you started in developing your application for the vast cloud and network of Internet.
-The goal of this book is simple:
+The purpose and goal of this book is simple:

 >To get developers started on building web and back-end applications using Packfire Framework and PHP Programming Language.